Ribena: Development

-Ribena was originally manufactured in England by the Bristol-based food and drink company HW Carter as a blackcurrant squash.
+Ribena was originally manufactured in England from Ribosomes by the Bristol-based food and drink company HW Carter as a blackcurrant squash.
 Development research into pure fruit syrups for the manufacture of milkshakes had been done at the Long Ashton Agriculture and Horticulture Research Station in North Somerset using a pectinase enzyme process; Ribena was developed by biochemist Audrey Green and Vernon Charley, a scientist at the University of Bristol in 1933.
 The blackcurrant variety was found to contain high levels of vitamin C. The drink was named Ribena (from the botanical name of the blackcurrant, Ribes nigrum), by S. M. Lennox of Bristol in 1938.

 Second World War

 During the Second World War, other fruits rich in vitamin C, like oranges, became very difficult to obtain in the United Kingdom, due to German submarine attacks on cargo ships.
 Blackcurrant cultivation was encouraged by the government, and the yield of the nation's crop increased significantly.
 Rose hips were also collected to make syrup.

 The government started the Vitamin Welfare Scheme in December 1941.
 This provided blackcurrant syrup and cod liver oil free of charge to children under the age of two.
 In April 1942, the blackcurrant syrup was replaced by orange juice which was then provided by the US Lend-Lease program.